Demaga/art-wallpaper-changer/README.md

 Works for Windows only.
 Intended to run on system startup to replace wallpaper daily.

 Bundled to exe with PyInstaller.
-Command to bundle: `pyinstaller --noconsole --onefile main.py`
+Command to bundle:

+`pyinstaller --noconsole --onefile --add-data="data/met_objects.json:data" main.py`

 # Credits

-Thanks to Metropolitan Art Museum for provided images and API!
+Thanks to Metropolitan Art Museum for provided datasets, images and API!

 https://metmuseum.github.io/